AgoraIO-Usecase/AgoraMeetingExample-Electron/README.md

 #### Steps to run

 - Create a developer account at [Agora.io](https://dashboard.agora.io/signin/), and obtain an AppID.
+- Follow [WhiteBoard Doc](https://docs.agora.io/cn/whiteboard/enable_whiteboard?platform=Web) to enable WhiteBoard and obtain your AppIdentifier、AK and SK。
-- Reanme file [.env.template](.env.template) to .env, and replace 'XXXXXX' with your AppID and AppCert.
+- Reanme file [.env.template](.env.template) to .env, and replace 'XXXXXX' with your AppID、 AppCert、AppIdentifier、AK and SK.

 Then do the following: